Mechanical vs automatic watch

 How to wind an automatic watch

 Automatic watch may sound simple to operate, but automatic watches do not mean that they are fully automatic and do not need to be wound manually.
-When an automatic watch is not worn for a long time, restarting the watch also requires manual winding.and to wind an automatic watch needs to comply with certain rules and steps, otherwise it is easy to damage the movement mechanism of the automatic watch.
+You need to manually wind an automatic watch that hasn’t been worn for a while in order to restart it.
+And to wind an automatic watch needs to comply with certain rules and steps, otherwise it is easy to damage the movement mechanism of the automatic watch.

 Step 1